Oakland County Sheriff's Office, Community Services

 The Oakland County Sheriff's Office is collecting bicycles (new, used, or in need of repair), bike accessories, tools, and parts as part of a program called Sheriff's Re-CYCLE for Kids.
-Anyone who would like to make a donation may bring bicycles, bicycle parts, accessories, or tools to the Oakland County Sheriff’s Substations listed below, or to the Trusty Camp in Auburn Hills.
+Anyone who would like to make a donation may bring bicycles, bicycle parts, accessories, or tools to the Oakland County Sheriff’s Substations listed below, or one of the listed drop-off sites below.

 The Sheriff's Re-CYCLE for Kids program was conceived with the donation of what amounts to everything one would need to operate a bicycle shop.